zeek/zeek/examples/logs/index.rst

 Using UIDs
 ----------

-While Bro can do signature-based analysis, its primary focus is on behavioral detection which alters the practice of log review from "reactionary review" to a process a little more akin to a hunting trip.
+While Zeek can do signature-based analysis, its primary focus is on behavioral detection which alters the practice of log review from "reactionary review" to a process a little more akin to a hunting trip.
 A common progression of review includes correlating a session across multiple log files.
-As a connection is processed by Bro, a unique identifier is assigned to each session.
+As a connection is processed by Zeek, a unique identifier is assigned to each session.
 This unique identifier is generally included in any log file entry associated with that connection and can be used to cross-reference different log files.